| | | | | | |

 Instructions

-• Place the cubed potatoes into a pot of water, bring to a boil and cook for 8 minutes.
+• Place the cubed potatoes in a large pot of well-salted water, bring to a boil, and cook for 8 minutes.
+Remove, drain in a colander, then set aside to let them cool.

 • Preheat the oven to 350 degrees.
 Coat a 9 x 9 baking dish with butter or cooking spray.

-• Cook the bacon crumbles over medium-high heat until golden brown.
+• Cook the bacon crumbles in a large skillet over medium-high heat until golden brown.
+Remove from the skillet and place on a paper towel to drain.

-• Remove all but two teaspoons of bacon grease from the pan then add the diced onions.
+• Remove all but 1 tablespoon of bacon grease from the skillet, then add the diced onions.
+Cook, stirring often, for 20-25 minutes, adding a little water if the onions get dry, until caramelized.

-• Sprinkle in the flour and stir, cooking for 2-3 minutes.
+• Heat the butter in the skillet over medium heat.
+Sprinkle in the flour and stir, cooking for 2-3 minutes.

-• Season with sea salt and freshly cracked pepper, to taste.
+• Very slowly, pour in the broth and the milk while whisking.
+Continue to stir until thickened, about 4-5 minutes.
+Season with sea salt and freshly cracked pepper, to taste.
 Remove from the heat.

-• Add the thickened gravy along with the sour cream, Gruyere cheese, bacon bits, caramelized onions, and parsley.
+• Pour the cooked and drained potatoes into a large mixing bowl.
+Add the thickened gravy along with the sour cream, Gruyère cheese, bacon bits, caramelized onions, and parsley.
+Stir until well combined.
+Taste and re-season with sea salt and freshly cracked pepper, if needed.

-• Pour into the prepared baking dish and cover with a lid or tinfoil.
-Place into the oven and bake for 45 minutes.
+• Pour into the prepared baking dish, then cover with a lid or foil.

 • Remove the foil and continue cooking for 10 minutes or until the potatoes are tender, golden, and bubbly.